Folarinnn/baimtwo/README.md

 ## Configuration and Setup

 ### Step 1: Creating an S3 Bucket
-- We will need an S3 bucket to store an image.
-This step will be required in order to do image-to-text inference calls to certain models.
+- This step will be required in order to do image-to-text and text-to-image inference calls to certain models.
+- Please make sure that you are in the **us-west-2** region.
+If another region is required, you will need to update the region in the `InvokeAgent.py` file on line 22 of the code.
+- Create an S3 bucket, and call it `agent-model-calls-alias`.
+We will use the default settings.

+### Step 2: Create an Amazon ECR (Elastic Container Registry)
+-

+### Step 3: Lambda Function Configuration
+- Create a Lambda function (Python 3.12) for the Bedrock agent's action group.
+We will call this Lambda function `PortfolioCreator-actions`.